Launch / Audio Streaming / 2008-present

 Personalization Changed Discovery

 Recommendation loops gave Spotify a stronger role than playback.
 Listening signals, skips, saves, follows, context, and feedback could make discovery feel lower-friction.
-The user did not only search for music.
+The user did not merely search for music.
 The service brought music back to the user.

 That created a powerful brand effect: discovery became expected.
 A weekly refresh, a daily mix, or a familiar recommendation surface can make the product feel alive.
 The catalog updates, but the ritual stays recognizable.